 Learning.
 We explain how to use homology to convert geometry of datasets into features suitable for statistical analysis and machine learning.
 It is a process that translates spacial and geometrical information into information that can be analysed through more basic operations such as counting and integration.
 Furthermore we provide an entire space of such translations.

-The objective with this course is to get experience from working on a practical problem within the areas of autonomous systems and software.
-Important learning outcomes are to use technologies relevant for prototyping, to get experience from working in the form of a group including different competences, and to collaborate with an external industrial partner.
+partner, directly or indirectly, connected to Swedish industry.
 The course is performed as independent project groups with 5-7 students.
 The result from the technical work in these groups are presented in the form of a report and presentations.

 Introductory courses